ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: Exploratory Study

-Accordingly, we collected data in Reddit /r/JapanTravel/, /r/education, and /r/PhD from July 10th, 2023, to July 10th, 2024 via Arctic Shift \footnote{\url{https://github.com/ArthurHeitmann/arctic_shift}}.
+Accordingly, we collected data on Reddit r/JapanTravel, r/PhD, and r/education from July 10th, 2023, to July 10th, 2024 via Arctic Shift \footnote{\url{https://github.com/ArthurHeitmann/arctic_shift}}.
 We removed the posts and comments whose IDs or content are ``[deleted]'' or ``[removed]'' since we cannot track their relevant comments or which posts they belong to.
-After pre-processing, we had $21,220$ / $9,844$ / $32,695$ posts and $449,409$ / $156,826$ / $464,658$ comments for the Japan Travel / Digital Education / Ph.D. task, respectively. \shw{\textbf{Ethics Disclosure.} We secured the data in firewalled servers, and researchers could download the data only on local machines.
+After pre-processing, we had $21,220$ / $9,844$ / $32,695$ posts and $449,409$ / $156,826$ / $464,658$ comments for the Japan Travel / Digital Education / Ph.D. task, respectively.

+\shw{\textbf{Ethics Disclosure.} We secured the data in firewalled servers, and researchers could download the data only on local machines.
 Researchers are not allowed to share data and have no interaction with the creators of the collected posts and comments.}

-After introducing the task, corresponding community, and \textit{BaseAgent}, we asked participants to spend approximately 30-40 minutes completing the assigned task on a given laptop.
+After introducing the task, \textit{BaseAgent}, and corresponding community, we asked participants to spend approximately 30-40 minutes completing the assigned task on a given laptop.
 Throughout the exploration, participants were encouraged to engage in a comprehensive exploration of community content with \baselineB{} and use a document to record key points of their exploration.
 After completing the task, participants were asked to share the outcomes of their exploration, describe their search process, and discuss the challenges they encountered with the experimenter.
 Each participant spent around one hour in our study and received 60 CNY as compensation.
 The interviews were recorded, transcribed, and analyzed by two authors using the reflexive thematic analysis method \citep{braun2012thematic}.
-The task process was screen-recorded and replayed by two authors to identify participants' patterns of information-seeking practices.
+The task process was screen-recorded and replayed by two authors to identify participants' patterns of \minor{conversational search} practices.